inverno-io/inverno-mods/doc/reference-guide.md

 - quality value is compared first as defined by [RFC 7231 Section 5.3.1][rfc-7231-5.3.1], the default quality value is 1.
 - primary and secondary language tags and wildcards are considered after: `fr-FR` > `fr` > `*`

-The Web router then selects the route whose produced language tag matches the language range with the highest priority.
+The route whose produced language tag matches the language range with the highest priority is selected.

 As for the produce routing rule, if there is no route defined with a language tag that matches any of the acceptable language ranges, then a (406) not acceptable error is returned.
 However, unlike the produce routing rule, a default route can be defined to handle such unmatched exchanges.